wizelineacademy/GoConcurrency-Bootcamp-2022/README.md

 3. Implement one pattern at a time, generate a pull request and ask for feedback from your mentor while you are developing the following pattern

 In the end, you need to:
-- Solve two of the three problems presented on the API with concurrency patterns
+- Solve the three problems presented on the API with concurrency patterns
 - Present a comparison table of the time processes

 > Important: In case of any error, the whole process must stop (hint: channels) except by the pipeline pattern.
 In that case, we need to stop, but it's OK to have some batches processed.

-## Final Deliverable (due Monday, August 1st, 23:59PM)
-> Important: this is the final deliverable, so you must include all the requirements.

 ## Submitting the deliverables